ynzhu/inf551/project/readme.md

 4

 ### review_count
-different numbers represent different popularity
+different numbers represent different popularity, and may also have a relation with waiting time

 ### transaction
 for special requirements like reservation, delivery and pick up